 Freetrade is a low-cost share-dealing app that allows investors to trade stocks and shares on the go.
 It is free to open an account with Freetrade and investors can start from as little as £1.
 Perhaps its biggest draw is that investors can trade commission-free, compared to a minimum of £2.95 per trade with FinecoBank.
 FinecoBank charges an annual platform fee of 0.25% for its Stocks and Shares ISA, whereas Freetrade charges a flat fee of £3 per month.
 Additionally, Freetrade allows investors to contribute to a Self Invested Personal Pension (SIPP) and new users can get a FREE SHARE worth up to £200 via this offer*.

 FeinecoBank is likely to suit experienced investors that may benefit from combining their trading, investing and bank accounts into one simple online platform or mobile app.
 The products that FinecoBank offers are a little limited and particularly surprising is the omission of a Self Invested Personal Pension (SIPP).
 It offers a cheap and simple way to trade shares and invest, however, it is worth remembering that there are cheaper ways for investors to buy and sell shares.
 Those solely interested in share dealing may want to look at specialist share dealing apps such as Freetrade as it offers commission-free trading in addition to a free share worth up to £200 for new customers.
+Another alternative is Dodl, a simplified investing app from AJ Bell that combines commission-free trading with low cost investing.
 Those new to investing may be better avoiding share-dealing apps altogether and looking at well-established platforms such as Hargreaves Lansdown or AJ Bell as they provide invaluable resources for beginner investors including interactive tools, calculators and best-buy guides.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link, Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 The following link can be used if you do not wish to help Money to the Masses or take advantage of any exclusive offers - Freetrade, Hargreaves Lansdown